 by taking calculated emotional risks--the rewards of which, are false

 who routinely resuscitated discarded relationships.
 During brief episodes

 of re-engagement, she was utterly convinced she loved and wanted these

 men, but always admitted that if the current lover pursued commitment,

 she'd beat a hasty retreat~ and enumerated his "deficits"

 to sanction her stance.
-When one of these former boyfriends eventually
+When one of these former boyfriends finally

-gained closure and attached to another, this gal descended into a
+gained closure and attached to another, this gal pal descended into

 to re-experience her childhood abandonment despair, in having to surrender